 There has been a very long tradition of socialism in Ireland, with Irish socialists making major contributions to the international socialist movement.
 Today in Ireland there are several socialist parties and several prominent socialist individuals.

 The Beginnings of Socialism in Ireland

-The origins of socialism in Ireland can be found in a very particular place and time: Ralahine, County Clare, on 7 November 1831.
+The origins of socialism in Ireland can be found in a very particular place and at a distinct moment in time: Ralahine, County Clare, on 7 November 1831.
 On that day, a commune was founded by forty-one adults and twelve children on the estate of John Vandeleur.
 Governed by an elected committee of nine, they strove to farm the estate as equals, share the wealth they produced, and educate the children.
 At first, the experiment in a kind of socialism that echoed the efforts of philanthropist Robert Owen in England was a success.
 There was no private property (even the dogs belonged to the commune) and they built a school and a kitchen in which they shared their vegetarian meals.
 Twenty-nine new people joined the commune and Ireland’s first mowing machine was introduced to help with the work.

 E.T.
 Craig, who helped set up the commune, subsequently wrote about it and made an observation that is fundamental to socialism and relevant nearly two hundred years later when he expressed the belief that free people who have a say in the way that work is carried out are much happier and more productive than those who are alienated from their work.

 Every member felt he [sic] had an interest in preserving the property and increasing the product.
 Under a despotic domineering task-master they often appeared sullen, depressed, and dissatisfied.
 When appointed to their labour by the men they had elected, they were free, cheerful, and contented.
 The change was from that of slavery to that of freedom.
 Nothing is more painful to a high moral and generous mind that that of being forced to do the work of a severe, unfeeling foreman or employer.